Seeed-Studio/wiki-documents/docs/Seeeduino-XIAO-Expansion-Board.md

 When you finish all the step, the buzzer will work.
 If you to run other python files in the SD card, please imitate the example.

+!!!Note
+    If you want back to Arduino mode, you just need to upload any programme on the Arduino IDE.

 ## **Demo**